Related ToolsRaycastWarpGithubLinear

 Why Alfred still wins for file search:

-I tested file search across all four tools using identical queries for files buried 8 directories deep.
+File search was tested across all four tools using identical queries for files buried 8 directories deep.
 Alfred found them in 0.3 seconds, compared to Raycast’s 1.2 seconds, LaunchBar’s 0.9 seconds, and Spotlight’s 2+ seconds.
 This isn’t a small difference when you’re searching for files dozens of times per day.

 Alfred’s fuzzy search also learns from your behavior.
 If you frequently open project-notes.md by typing “pnotes”, Alfred starts ranking it higher than personal-notes.md.
-After two weeks of use, my search accuracy improved dramatically without conscious effort.
+The Alfred help documentation explains the ranking model in detail.
+Over time, search accuracy improves dramatically without conscious effort.

 Powerpack workflows unlock customization: